Abdul Monem Khan

 Abdul Monem Khan (28 July 1899 – 14 October 1971) was a Bengali politician of East Pakistan who was the longest-serving governor of East Pakistan from 1962 until 1969.
-He was assassinated in 1971 at aged 72.
+He was assassinated in 1971 during the Bangladesh Liberation War.

 Early life and education

 Khan was born in Humayunpur village of Bajitpur Upazila, Kishoreganj to Kamar Ali Khan and Nasima Khatun.
 He studied in Mymensingh Zilla School graduating in 1916.
 He went on to Dhaka College and earned his bachelor of law degree from University of Calcutta in 1922.
 He got another law degree from the University of Dhaka in 1924.

 Career

 In 1927, Khan joined the Mymensingh District Bar.
 He was part of the Muhammadan Sporting Club of Mymensingh.
 In 1930, he worked with Subhas Chandra Bose to carry out aid operations after a flood in North Bengal.
 In 1932, he became the assistant secretary of the Mymensingh Anjuman-i-Islamia.
 He became the founding secretary of Mymensingh branch of the All India Muslim League in 1935.

 In 1941, Khan was expelled from the Mymensingh district Muslim League due to cooperating with A. K. Fazlul Huq when Huq formed a coalition government with the Hindu Mahasabha, but the ban was lifted a few months later and Khan rejoined the Muslim League after Khan regretted his conduct.
 Khan would then be appointed Assistant Secretary of the Mymensingh district Muslim League.
 From 1946 to 1954, he served as the chairman of the Mymensingh District School Board.
 In 1946, Abdul Monem Khan organized the Muslim National Guard in Mymensingh with 100,000 volunteers and became the Salar-i-Zilla or the commander-in-chief of the district.
 He was elected a member of the East Pakistan Muslim League Working Committee in 1947.
 He also became a Counselor at the All Pakistan Muslim League.
 He was elected to the Constituent Assembly of Pakistan and East Bengal Primary Education Board in 1948.
 He was appointed to the Bengal Defence Committee and the Provincial Armed Services Board in 1950.

 Khan lost in the 1954 East Bengali legislative election.
 In 1962, he was elected uncontested a member of the National Assembly of Pakistan.
 He joined the cabinet led by President Ayub Khan becoming the Minister for Health, Labour and Social Welfare.
 During his ministry, seven medical colleges were established in East Pakistan and MBBS condensed course for the LMF doctors was introduced and the Institute of Postgraduate Medicine and Research (now Bangladesh Medical University) was established.
 After two months, on 28 October 1962, he was appointed as the governor of East Pakistan.